enkidevs/curriculum/JavaScript/Core/exceptions.md

 ```
 function dangerousFunction(){
- if(!fileExists){
+ if(!fileExists()){
   throw "file does not exist";
  }
  ...
 }
 ```

-Exceptions are objects so you can even create your own exception types to hold useful data:
+You can create your own exception types which you may do to represent specific situations or hold useful data:

 ```
 function BadException(message) {